 - Double-space everything, even the citations in your reference paper.

 - Utilize 1-inch margins all around: top, bottom, left, and right.

-- Type in Times New Roman, 12 point font.
+- Type in Times New Roman, 12 point font, or a readable font.

 - Do not justify lines; use flush-left style.